-- Breastmilk or Iron-fortified formula should still be your baby’s main source of nutrition.
+- Breastmilk or Iron-fortified formula should still be your Supported Sitter's main source of nutrition.

 - Iron-fortified infant cereal is typically the first solid food introduced to infants.

 - Introduce new foods one at a time and watch for any allergic reactions.

 - Check out our useful chart to learn how much of each food group you should be giving for healthy Supported Sitter nutrition.

 Your ambitious Supported Sitter may reach for something she sees you eating, but breastmilk or Iron-fortified formula should still be first for her nutrition.
-Around 4 to 6 months, when you start noticing your baby’s developmental cues, like having head control and sitting with little support, you can start adding solid foods like Iron-rich, single-grain infant cereal to your Supported Sitter's diet.
+Around 4 to 6 months, when you start noticing your baby’s developmental cues, like having head control and sitting with little support, she may be ready for solid foods like Iron-rich, single-grain infant cereal to your Supported Sitter's diet.

 Introducing baby food

 - Develops eating skills like tongue, lip and cheek control.

-Single-grain infant cereals, like rice cereal, is the most common first solid food introduced to infants.
+Single-grain infant cereals, like rice cereal, are the most common first solid food introduced to infants.
 That’s because they’re easy to digest, and the smooth texture is great for developing eating skills.
-Iron-fortified infant cereal also provides the Iron needed for healthy growth and brain development.
-Two servings of GERBER® Infant cereal will provide 90% of the daily value of Iron for infants.

 Single-grain cereals are also a good way to check for food intolerances and sensitivities.
 Give them a try, and wait about three days between each type of cereal to check if your baby tolerates them.

-Fruit and vegetable baby food will come into play once your little one is more comfortable eating solids.
+Fruit and vegetable baby food will come into play once your Supported Sitter is more comfortable eating solids.
 Just like cereal, introduce these one at a time and keep an eye out for allergic reactions like diarrhea, rash or vomiting.
 If you see these signs, stop feeding and call your pediatrician.
+Iron-fortified infant cereal also provides the Iron needed for healthy growth and brain development.
+Two servings of GERBER® Infant cereal will provide 90% of the daily value of Iron for infants.

 Baby's main dish!

-While you introduce solids to your little one, keep in mind that breastmilk or Iron-fortified formula should still be her main source of nutrition for the first year.
+While you introduce solids to your Supported Sitter, keep in mind that breastmilk or Iron-fortified formula should still be her main source of nutrition for the first year.